-Action Latest date before the TWP session Circulation of Subgroup draft by Leading Expert: 14 weeks Comments to be received from Subgroup: 10 weeks Sending of draft to the Office by the Leading Expert: 6 weeks Posting of draft on the website by the Office: 4 weeks those cases where draft Test Guidelines are withdrawn from the TWP agenda because of failure by the Leading Expert to meet the relevant dates, it would be possible for specific matters concerning those Test Guidelines to be discussed at the TWP session.
+Action Latest date before the TWP session Circulation of Subgroup draft by Leading Expert: 14 weeks Comments to be received from Subgroup: 10 weeks Provision of draft to the Office by the Leading Expert: 6 weeks Posting of draft on the website by the Office: 4 weeks

+In cases where either of the deadlines for circulation of the Subgroup draft or for the provision of the draft to the Office by the Leading Expert is not met, the Test Guidelines would be withdrawn from the TWP agenda and the Office would inform the TWP accordingly at the earliest opportunity (i.e. not later than 4 weeks before the TWP session).
+In those cases where draft Test Guidelines are withdrawn from the TWP agenda because of failure by the Leading Expert to meet the relevant dates, it would be possible for specific matters concerning those Test Guidelines to be discussed at the TWP session.
 However, to consider specific matters it would be necessary for a document to be provided to the Office at least 6 weeks before the TWP session.

-In cases where either of the deadlines for circulation of the Subgroup draft or for the sending of the draft to the Office by the Leading Expert is not met, the Test Guidelines would be withdrawn from the TWP agenda and the Office would inform the TWP accordingly at the earliest opportunity (i.e. not later than 4 weeks before the TWP session).
-In